glugmvit/glugmvit.github.io/_posts/2019-05-10-convolutional-neural-networks.md

 You may get some errors saying that some image cannot be loaded, or such.
 This may happen if the particular image is corrupt.

-In such cases, simple delete the image file with the following line:
+In such cases, simply delete the image file with the following line:
 ```python
 !rm path/to/image
 ```